Composting advice and training

 Health and safety risks on the allotment and the preparation of a realistic risk assessment based on the actual likelihood and potential severity of injury.

-The home composting exhibit at University of Leicester Botanic Garden shows a range of compost bins, wormeries and food digesters.
+For a number of years we have operated a Home composting Demonstration site.
+This is currently housed at University of Leicester Botanic Garden although it is not shown on the plan of the site at the entrance to the garden.
+The demonstration shows a range of compost bins, wormeries and food digesters.
 The exhibition contains composting systems to demonstrate the ease with which garden and kitchen waste can be converted into nutrient rich compost and liquid fertilizers such as Compost Tea.